jstnshen/pix2pix-tensorflow/README.md

 # pix2pix-tensorflow

-Based on [pix2pix](https://phillipi.github.io/pix2pix/) by Isola et al.
+Based on [pix2pix](https://phillipi.github.io/pix2pix/) by Isola et al. Extended for CMSC 740 final project at the University of Maryland - Spring 2019.
+Extension includes the shadow2pix.py network which slightly modifies the original pix2pix.py to process depth map as an additional input to the network.

 [Article about this implemention](https://affinelayer.com/pix2pix/)